GoogleContainerTools/skaffold/docs/content/en/docs/_index.md

 * Skaffold projects work everywhere
   * **share with other developers** - Skaffold is the easiest way to **share your project** with the world: `git clone` and `skaffold run`
   * **context aware** - use Skaffold profiles, user level config, environment variables and flags to describe differences in environments
-  * **CI/CD building blocks** - use `skaffold run` end-to-end or just part of skaffold stages from build to deployment in your CI/CD system
+  * **CI/CD building blocks** - use `skaffold run` end-to-end or just part of Skaffold stages from build to deployment in your CI/CD system
 * skaffold.yaml - a single pluggable, declarative configuration for your project
   * **skaffold init** - Skaffold discovers your files and generates its own config file
   * **multi-component apps** - Skaffold supports applications consisting of multiple components